 Using Google Maps, plot all the cities from your trip wish list.

 - Go to Google Maps.
 Click on “Your Places” and then “Create Map.”

 - Type in each city, and then click “save.”
 A star will appear over the city.

 - For activities/events, simply plot the city.
 For example, plot Munich if Oktoberfest is on your trip wish list.

 - Zoom out to see all starred cities.
 What is the proximity of the destinations?
 Can you visualize a route to connect them?
 Is there a cluster of cities in a region/continent, or are they scattered all over the world?

 Add and remove destinations to your map.

-- Add close towns/cities: Let’s say that Rome is on your list, as you want to visit the Colosseum.
-You notice it’s near Florence, so you add it to the itinerary.
-“I can’t go all the way to Italy and not see Michelangelo’s David!”
+- Add close towns/cities: Let’s say that traveling to Barcelona is on your list, as you want to visit Gaudí’s architecture.
+You notice it’s not far from Madrid, so you add it to the itinerary.
+“I can’t go all the way to Spain and not also visit Madrid!”
 Trust me — you’ll start saying this to yourself.

 - Remove the outliers: Is there a city far from the rest of the cluster?
 Consider removing it from this trip and visiting on another occasion.
 For example, if the majority of the places are in Europe, but you want to visit Thailand, I recommend saving it for a separate trip to Southeast Asia (unless you are planning a round-the-world trip).
 With the rise of low-cost airline carriers, it’s easy and affordable to jet set around the world, but I find value in staying in a general region for longer and truly experiencing the area.